singh-man/books/crackingTheCoding/17_hard.md

 **Solution #3: Iterative**

-Can we do better?We certainly can't beat the time complexity since we have to look at each appointment.
+Can we do better?
+We certainly can't beat the time complexity since we have to look at each appointment.
 However, we might be able to beat the space complexity.
 This would mean not solving the problem recur­ sively.

 Let's look at our first example again.